dynamsoft-docs/mobile-document-scanner-docs-js/guides/index.md

 ### Use Precompiled Script

-We publish **DDS** library files on [npm](https://www.npmjs.com/package/dynamsoft-document-scanner) to make them simple to reference from a CDN.
+We publish **MDS** library files on [npm](https://www.npmjs.com/package/dynamsoft-document-scanner) to make them simple to reference from a CDN.

 To use the precompiled script, simply include the following URL in a `<script>` tag:
 ```html